John Moloney

 Julian Widera

-Julian has been working in the Brewing and Beverage Industry for nearly 10 years.
+Julian has been working in the Brewing and Beverage Industry for over 10 years.
 Whilst Julian claims to be a native of Alice Springs, it can be revealed that he is originally from the home of all things beer - Germany.
 Julian was trained in one of the premier tertiary brewing institutions in Berlin.
 After graduating Julian headed to New Zealand where he assisted in the build of a new brewery.
 That is where his new appetite for new breweries setting up breweries arose.

 He then realised that the Wallabies would one day beat the All Blacks and always looking to be on a winner, he headed to Oz.